pytorch/pytorch.github.io/_posts/2020-08-11-efficient-pytorch-io-library-for-large-datasets-many-files-many-gpus.md

 ## High-Performance
 For high-performance computation on local clusters, the companion open-source [AIStore](https://github.com/NVIDIA/AIStore) server provides full disk to GPU I/O bandwidth, subject only to hardware constraints.
 [This Bigdata 2019 Paper](https://arxiv.org/abs/2001.01858) contains detailed benchmarks and performance measurements.
 In addition to benchmarks, research projects at NVIDIA and Microsoft have used WebDataset for petascale datasets and billions of training samples.

-Below is a benchmark of AIStore with WebDataset clients using 10 server nodes and 120 rotational drives each.
+Below is a benchmark of AIStore with WebDataset clients using 12 server nodes with 10 rotational drives each.

 <div class="text-center">
   <img src="{{ site.url }}/assets/images/pytorchwebdataset1.png" width="100%">